XertroV/aec-membership-test-simulator/request-review-flux-deregistration.md

 No, of course not, that would be crazy.

 So, Dr Gruen, please consider our hypothetical case.
-Given that this hypothetical party is eligible under the EA, how would it fair when tested using the AEC's methodology?
+Given that this hypothetical party is eligible under the EA, what should we expect as the results of the AEC's testing method as applied to this party?
 Given that this party cannot determine which of the 4,500 validatable members will respond "yes" or "no", and that this party can submit no more than 1,650 members due to AEC policy alone: the best that can be done is selecting a subset of those members, essentially at random.
 There may be some small optimizations the party could make, but in principle the limiting factors are those that we have already discussed.
 Thus each member on the submitted list is expected to respond to the AEC with a membership denial with a probability of 0.4 (60%).